Jan Brueghel the Elder: Life

-After his appointment as court painter of the Archduke and Duchess Albrecht and Isabella in 1606, the artist was present in Brussels for periods in the years 1606, 1609, 1610 and 1613.
+After his appointment in 1606 as court painter to the Archduke and Duchess Albrecht and Isabella, sovereigns of the Spanish Netherlands, the artist was present in Brussels for periods in 1606, 1609, 1610 and 1613.
 On 28 August 1613 the court in Brussels paid Brueghel 3625 guilders for completing various works.

 From October 1610 onwards Rubens started taking on the role of intermediary for his friend Jan Brueghel.
-By the year 1625 Rubens had written about 25 letters to Cardinal Borromeo on behalf of Brueghel.
-In a letter to Borromeo Brueghel referred to his friend's role as that of "mio secretario Rubens" (my secretary Rubens).
-In the year 1612 or 1613 Peter Paul Rubens painted a portrait of Jan Brueghel and his family (Courtauld Institute, London).
+By 1625 Rubens had written about 25 letters to Cardinal Borromeo on behalf of Brueghel.
+In a letter to Borromeo Brueghel referred, jokingly, to his friend's role as that of "mio secretario Rubens" (my secretary Rubens).
+In 1612 or 1613 Peter Paul Rubens painted a portrait of Jan Brueghel and his family (Courtauld Institute, London).
 In 1613 he accompanied Rubens and Hendrick van Balen the Elder on a diplomatic mission to the Dutch Republic.
 Here they met Hendrick Goltzius and other Haarlem artists.

-When Duke Johan Ernest van Saksen passed through Antwerp in 1614 he took time to pay a visit to Rubens and Brueghel in their workshops.
+When John Ernest, Duke of Saxe-Eisenach passed through Antwerp in 1614 he took time to pay a visit to Rubens and Brueghel in their workshops.
 Brueghel received many official commissions from the Antwerp city magistrate.
-Four of his paintings were offered by the Antwerp city magistrate to the Archduke and Duchess Albrecht and Isabella on 27 August 1615.
-He was in 1618 one of 12 important painters from Antwerp who were commissioned by the Antwerp city magistrate to produce a series of paintings for the Archduke and Duchess Albrecht and Isabella.
+Four of his paintings were offered by the Antwerp city magistrates to the Archduke and Duchess Albrecht and Isabella on 27 August 1615.
+He was in 1618 one of twelve important painters from Antwerp who were commissioned by the Antwerp city magistrates to produce a series of paintings for the Archduke and Duchess Albrecht and Isabella.
 For this commission, Brueghel coordinated the work on a painting cycle depicting an Allegory of the Five Senses.
 The artists participating in the project included Rubens, Frans Snyders, Frans Francken the Younger, Joos de Momper, Hendrick van Balen the Elder and Sebastiaen Vrancx.
 The works were destroyed in a fire in 1713.

 On 9 March 1619 Brueghel bought a third house called Den Bock (the Billy Goat) located in the Antwerp Arenbergstraat.
 When on 6 August 1623 his daughter Clara Eugenia was baptized, Archduchess Isabella and Cardinal Borromeo were her godparents.
-Jan Brueghel died on 13 January 1625 in Antwerp from complications arising from cholera.
+Jan Brueghel died on 13 January 1625 in Antwerp from complications arising from a gastrointestinal upset.

 The artist's estate was distributed on 3 June and 23 June 1627 among his surviving wife and his children from both marriages.
 Rubens, Hendrick van Balen the Elder, Cornelis Schut and Paulus van Halmaele were the executors of his last will.
 Rubens was the guardian of the surviving Brueghel children.

 His students included his son Jan as well as Daniel Seghers.
 Brueghel's daughter Paschasia married the painter Hieronymus van Kessel the Younger, and their son Jan van Kessel the Elder studied with Jan Brueghel the Younger.
 Brueghel's daughter Anna married David Teniers the Younger in 1637.